rex2630/codeswholesale-for-woocommerce/readme.txt

 == Installation ==

-1. Upload and install the plugin through 'Plugins' tab.
-2. Use the 'CodesWholesale' menu to configure your plugin

-== Frequently Asked Questions ==

-= How to get started =

-1. Go to the Plugins tab.
+1. Go to the *Plugins* tab.
-2. Type CodesWholesale.com into the search box.
+2. Type *CodesWholesale.com* into the search box.
-3. Press the button Active in the upper right-hand corner.
+3. Press the *button Active* in the upper right-hand corner.
 4. Go to the CodesWholesale.com panel to configure your plugin settings.

 Now, you’re ready to go!

+== Frequently Asked Questions ==

 = What version of Woocommerce do you support? =